Covid-19: Auckland to leave level 3, two new cases

 And she had a warning too: "We will step up levels again if we need to."

-Ardern also said she is "incredibly angry" a wrong message was posted by the Government's Covid-response unit, saying all south and west Aucklanders should be tested, regardless of whether they have symptoms.

-Both of the new cases announced on Sunday are in the community and are linked to the Auckland cluster.
+Both of the new cases are in the community and are linked to the Auckland cluster.
 One is a household contact of one of the already announced infected.

 The other is linked to a Tokoroa case - they worked at a medical centre, lived alone and have no household contacts.
 That centre is closed while it is being cleaned.
 There are two other sites open in Tokaroa.